 Self-Compassion — Your Safety Net

 Self-compassion reduces shame and boosts resilience and motivation.
-In Flows, it’s woven into tone, questions, and closing lines.
 For an overview, see Self-Compassion.org.

 Quick Start (Copy-Paste)